akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 1 === 0
 false
 ```
-**Strings:** String are encoded in "UTF-8" and are placed in double quotes.
+**Strings:** Strings are encoded in "UTF-8" and are placed in double quotes.

 ```
 iex> "hello world"